vikas22634/Societal/README.md

 ```

 ### To-Do
-- [x] Create new invoice and store it in Redux store
+- [x] Create new Social Media App and store it in MySql Database
-- [x] Added save or edit invoice button in modal
-- [x] Open, edit, view, and delete invoices from the invoice list
+- [x] Implement user authentication and authorization system
-- [x] Added router to view invoice list and invoice form on separate pages
-- [x] Added pagination to the invoice list
+- [x] Develop a news feed for displaying user posts
+- [x] Implement a like and comment system for posts
-- [x] Create an error page to handle not found routes
+- [x] Add the option to follow/unfollow other users
+- [x] Implement dark mode and light mode themes
+- [x] Optimize app for mobile and desktop responsiveness
+- [x] Design  a user search functionality

+### Built With
+- [x] React.js
+- [x] Node.js
+- [x] Express.js
+- [x] SQL
+- [x] React-Router-Dom
+- [x] Scss

 ### Meta

-Piyush Agrawal – piyushagrawal1807@gmail.com
+Vikas Agrawal – vikassinghal22634mail.com